AntoineJT/rfic/README.md

-# fosic
+# Raw Floppy Image Creator (RFIC)
-A raw floppy image creator (Floppy OS Image Creator)
+A random software (basic and not complete) used to create some raw bootable floppy image
+# License
+This software is under MIT license